 The convergence of the MCMC chain was confirmed with potential scale reduction factor (PSRF) and trace plots.
-A PSRF of 1 indicates chain convergence.
-Also, stable and uniform values over the iterations (i.e., a horizontal band with no particular patterns in the trace plots) for all sampling chains indicate convergence.
 MCMC chain resolution was evaluated using the effective sample size (ESS), which measures the efficiency of Monte Carlo methods such as MCMC~\cite{martino2017effective}.
-Higher ESS indicates more information content, or effectiveness of the sample chain.
-More details on the MCMC diagnostics and on their results can be found in Supplementary~Text~3.
-To confirm that the posterior estimates accurately represent the observed data, a posterior predictive check was performed by comparing the posterior distributions with the distribution of the observed samples.
-More specifically, the posterior distribution of the intercept and effects were used to re-construct the modeled distributions of gait parameters under the four conditions.
+More details on the MCMC diagnostics and on their results can be found in Supplementary~Text~C. To confirm that the posterior estimates accurately represent the observed data, a posterior predictive check was performed by comparing the posterior distributions with the distribution of the observed samples.
+More specifically, the posterior distribution of the intercept and effects were used to reconstruct the modeled distributions of gait parameters under the four conditions.
 These modeled distributions are then compared with the observed sample distributions using boxplots.
-The Bayesian analysis was performed using JAGS version 4.3.0, run from R version 4.1.1 (R Project for Statistical Computing).
-Formal specifications of the JAGS models can be found in Supplementary~Text~2 and the R scripts used for running the analysis can be found at \url{https://github.com/HIAlab/gait_nof1trials}.
+More details are described in Supplementary Text~C. The Bayesian analysis was performed using JAGS version 4.3.0, run from R version 4.1.1 (R Project for Statistical Computing).
+Formal specifications of the JAGS models can be found in Supplementary~Text~B. The data and R scripts used for running the analysis can be found at \url{https://github.com/HIAlab/gait_nof1trials}.